Extreme Weather and Climate Change

 ($4.5)

-Widespread, continuous drought and record heat affected more than a dozen Western and Central states for much of the summer, fall and into the winter months.
-There were considerable crop and livestock impacts across the West and Central states from both the persistent heat and increasingly dry conditions.
-The combined drought and heat also assisted in drying out vegetation across the West that contributed to the Western wildfire potential and severity.
+Widespread, continuous drought and record heat affected more than a dozen Western and Central states for much of the summer, fall and into the winter Considerable crop and livestock impacts.
+Dried vegetation, contributing to the Western wildfire.
 Ariz., Calif., Colo., Idaho., Iowa, Kan., Neb., Nev., N.D., N.M., Okla., Ore., S.D., Texas, Utah, Wyo.

 ($3.0)